JMFrancia/ng2-sandbox/README.md

 ## Dependencies

-`arc-modal` depends on `bootstrap` which depends on `jquery`, you'll need to include both scripts or somehow make them available globally, depending on your build system.
+`arc-modal` depends on `bootstrap` which depends on `jquery`, you'll need to include both scripts before `ng2-bs3-modal` or somehow make them available globally, depending on your build system.
 You will also need to link to the `bootstrap` style configuration.

 All three can be included in app.component.html like so: